 The practicum course, COU 6390 Counseling Practicum, will provide the first opportunity for students to practice the skills learned in previous course work to actual counseling situations.
-The students will be supervised by a master's level on-site counselor who has at least two years of counseling experience and the course instructor.
-The students will be required to complete 100 hours of supervised experience.
-Of the 100 hours, 40 hours must be in direct service.
-Meaning that the counselor-in-training and the client must be in face-to-face contact and physically present with each other in the session.
-The remaining 60 hours are considered indirect service and include, but are not limited to, case consolations, staff meetings, chart reviews, etc. Sessions with clients will be recorded for feedback and skills development.
-In case where a student is not allowed to record counseling sessions, accommodations will be made for feedback and evaluation of progress.
-Over the 15 weeks of the semester, students will complete assignments and discussions in the online classroom and meet at least one hour a week with their university and site supervisor.
-Further information concerning practicum can be found the Practicum Handbook.
+These students will be supervised by a Licensed Professional Counselor (LPC), and the course instructor.
+The students will be required to complete 100 hours of supervised experience (40 direct, 60 indirect), during the semester in which they are registered for the course.
+Sessions with clients will be recorded for feedback and skills development.
+Over the 15 weeks of the semester, students will meet in the online classroom, with an additional hour required for meeting with their supervisor.